vaginessa/jdroid/README.md

 jdroid
 ======

 jdroid is an application framework for Android & Java apps.
+The project use [Semantic Versioning][3]

 jdroid Java
 -----------